 The History Design Lab is a collaborative community of students, faculty and staff working on original research-based projects centered on history.

-These projects typically deviate from the standard history paper or research project to focus on innovative ways to answer questions about history.
-These approaches could range from digital humanities, exhibit design, oral history, podcasts, historical fiction, and public history.
+History Design Lab projects typically deviate from the standard history paper or research project to focus on innovative ways to answer questions about history.
+These approaches range from digital humanities to exhibit design, oral history, podcasts, historical fiction, and public history.
 The lab brings together interested students of any major with faculty and staff from History and other departments who support and mentor their work.

 The lab meets weekly to workshop projects, discuss new ideas, and learn new approaches to designing projects about history.
 Participation in the lab is open to anyone who wishes to be involved.